s2k/fd/README.md

 ## TL;DR

-`fd` reads the file _as a sequence of bytes_ and dumps the file content to _STDOUT_, thus the name `fd`.
+`fd` reads files _as a sequence of (UTF-8) characters_ and dumps the content to _STDOUT_, thus the name `fd`.
 It does so in two columns, the left one will display the hex values of the bytes in the file, the right one will display the characters.

-## Warning
+## History

-This is, essentially, the same version I created **back in 2004**.
+I created this tool **back in 2004**.
 It was programmed in a different world: On another operating system, using another file system (which most notably didn't have the concept of case-sensitive file names).
-This version originally used ISO-8859-1 as the default encoding, while it's now UTF-8.
-But since it reads the file byte wise, some characters will not be displayed as you would see them in a modern text editor.
+This version originally used ISO-8859-1 as the default (and only) encoding, while it now assumes UTF-8.

-In other words: It's a work in progress.
+The early versions had it easy: Each character was assumed to use one byte in the file.
+This made displaying it in rows with a constant number of characters easy.
+Nowadays, however, a singe character may be composed of a (varying) number of bytes, making it impossible to always display the same number of characters in each row.
+This is just a small aspect of how character encoding is more complicated (and more complex).

 ## Installation

-Add this line to your application's Gemfile:
+If you're using a `Gemfile`, add this line to make the tool available in your project:

 ```ruby
 gem 'fd'
 ```

-And then execute:
+Then execute:

     $ bundle install